Finding Binomial Probabilities In Exercises 19–26, find the indic... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, Messi's penalty kicks represent the trials, where a success is defined as converting a kick.
-The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p).
+In this context, it applies to the scenario of selecting consumers who value child labor-free clothing, where each consumer's response can be seen as a success or failure.

 Recommended video: